evanthegrayt/planter/README.md

 Running `rails planter:seed` should now seed your `users` table.

-You can also seed children records for every existing record of a parent model.
+You can also seed child records for every existing record of a parent model.
 For example, to seed an address for every user, you'd need to create an `AddressesSeeder` that uses the `parent` option, as seen below.
 This option should be the name of the `belongs_to` association in your model when using the